Lucas-Erkana/html-css_js_template/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone https://github.com/Lucash2022/Capstone-Project-Competition-page.git
+- On the terminal run this command git clone https://github.com/Lucash2022/[name of repositor].git

-- Go to the repository folder using command prompt cd LucasErkanaPortfolio_Website.
+- Go to the repository folder using command prompt cd [name of repository].

 - Install the dev dependencies for linters run npm install.
 --->